-You can mask off some of the Locate settings (such as only turning the fixture on, but not changing its position or colour) by holding down <Locate> and pressing [Set Mask to Exclude All].
+- You can mask off some of the Locate settings (such as only turning the fixture on, but not changing its position or colour) by holding down <Locate> and pressing [Set Mask to Exclude All].
 Then (still holding <Locate>) turn on the Attributes you want to change using the Attribute buttons.
 Only the lit attributes will be changed by Locate.
-Pressing the <Options>/<Attribute Options> button will clear the mask.

-Option [Auto Reset Mask] sets the mask to be automatically reset to include everything each time Locate is pressed, or you can toggle the option to [Remember Mask] which will keep the mask setting you used last time.
+Pressing the <Options>/<Attribute Options> button will clear the mask. - Option [Auto Reset Mask] sets the mask to be automatically reset to include everything each time Locate is pressed, or you can toggle the option to [Remember Mask] which will keep the mask setting you used last time. - Option [Don't Clear/Clear Located Attributes] helps to avoid accidentally storing Locate values when you record a cue in Record by Channel mode.
+When the option is set to Don't clear (default) then when you press <Locate> any attribute values already in the programmer will be changed to the Locate state and would get recorded if you record a cue.
+If the option is set to Clear then attribute values already in the programmer will be cleared when you press <Locate> and so would not get recorded in a cue.